-In the introduction I recommended that you create your own route and I have set out below some ideas on how you could do this and the types of things you will want to consider when doing so.
+Elsewhere on the site I recommended that you create your own route and I have set out below some ideas on how you could do this and the types of things you will want to consider when doing so.

 However, now that this site has been active for a few years it is clear that many people would like to follow a route that has already been created, perhaps with a few modifications here and there.
-I cannot recommend the route I rode in 2009.
+I cannot recommend the route I rode on my first end to end.
 In hindsight it is dangerous and not much fun, being largely on main roads.
 In fact it has concerned me that someone would try and ride it and end up getting injured or killed.

 If you are keen to create your own route then, in principle, doing so is simple.
 You have a defined start and finish and it is basically up or down, depending on where you start.
 Of course in reality it is not so simple.
 There are many factors to take into account: